-Kansas rivers and streams all flooding, must have made this particular trip the most difficult of Aubry's career.
-The group was delayed severa! times by sickness as well as by the elements of nature.
+The illness, coupled with the fact that the summer of 1851 found Kansas rivers and streams all flooding, must have made this particular trip the most difficult of Aubry's career.
+The group was delayed several times by sickness as well as by the elements of nature.
 This is illustrated by the fact that on August 23, the mail party arriving at Independence, reported having met Aubry at the Arkansas Crossing a few days earlier.
 It had taken Aubry's group about sixty days to go only half the distance to Santa Fe; he normally covered the entire distance to Santa Fe in only forty days.

 Aubry disposed of this trainload of wares in and around Las Vegas, New Mexico, and once again assembled his wagons for the return trip to the northeast.
-This trip was to be very important to the history of the Santa Fe Trail, for Aubry attempted and established a new route between Cold Spring and the Arkansas River Crossing.
+This trip became very important to the history of the Santa Fe Trail, for Aubry attempted and established a new route between Cold Spring and the Arkansas River Crossing.
 This route was subsequently traveled by many wagon trains and became known as "Aubry's Trail."
 Aubry had left Las Vegas on September 19 and probably reached Cold Spring about September 25.
 Leaving Cold Spring, the group struck out in a new direction.
-Several Missouri newspapers commented on the venture.
-The Kansas Historical Quarterly has cumulated the following description:
+Several Missouri newspapers commented on the venture:

-Aubry and train has left the Santa Fe Trail (about September 25?) at Cold Spring . . . and traveled "from 10 to 40 degrees east of North; to the Arkansas, finding, (as reported) an excellent wagon road, well supplied with water and grass, and avoiding the Jornada and Cimarone (Cimarron) Trail altogether.22 the Cottonwood Crossing, Aubry covered the distance from there to Westport at a rate of a "little over 100 miles per day, riding astride his favorite mare, Dolly.23
+Aubry (and train) has left the Santa Fe Trail (about September 25?) at Cold Spring . . . and traveled "from 10 to 40 degrees east of North" to the Arkansas, finding (as reported) "an excellent wagon road, well supplied with water and grass, and avoiding the Jornada and Cimarone [Cimarron] trail altogether."

-A few hours out of Independence Aubry again chose to beat his wagon train to its destination.
-Leaving the merchandise train once more at
+A few days out of Independence, Aubry again chose to beat his wagon train to its destination.
+Leaving the merchandise train once more at the Cottonwood Crossing, Aubry covered the distance from there to Westport at a rate of a little over 100 miles per day, riding his favorite mare, Dolly.